Energy-Latency Aware Intelligent Reflecting Surface Aided Multi-cell Mobile Edge Computing: Proposed Algorithm

 The difference-of-convex problem $\mathcal P4g$ can be solved by Majorization Minimization (MM) interpretation as

 where $arg \min$ is the point at which the function values are minimized and $\nabla$ is the gradient.

 Controlling the phase shifts of the reflected signals at the IRS is referred to as the passive beamforming (PBF), while the precoding operation at the cell-edge users is termed as the active beamforming (ABF)\cite{sur2021sum}.
-Relying on the BCD method, the subproblem (\ref{BCD_FP_DCP_11}) is decoupled into two parts for alternatively optimizing PBF and ABF settings.
+Relying on the BCD method, the subproblem (\ref{BCD_FP_DCP_11}) is decoupled into two parts to optimize PBF and ABF settings alternatively.

 For the passive beamforming optimization, the MM is utilized to solve the $m^{th}$ iteration, which corresponds to Problem $\mathcal P4h$ as follows.

 In each iteration, Problem $\mathcal P4h$ is a convex problem and can be solved by CVX.
 For the active beamforming optimization, we use the MM to solve the $m^{th}$ iteration Problem $\mathcal P4i$ as follows.